jvaugha3038/Pi-in-the-Sky/README.md

 -----
 ![Angle (1)](https://github.com/jvaugha3038/Pi-in-the-Sky/assets/112961338/e963fc4d-b5f0-42a1-86e3-f00e665a861e)
 -----
 This chart shows the angle that the payload was at at any given time, and the most notable thing here is how perfectly it showcases the problem with tracking the degrees in the code.
-I'm not sure how it could've gotten so far into the negative.
+I'm not sure how it could've gotten so far into the negative, and on top of that it didn't even start at 0 degrees even though I coded it to do that.

 -----
 ![Tilt Alarm (2)](https://github.com/jvaugha3038/Pi-in-the-Sky/assets/112961338/735dcf46-c8b8-4e11-8711-87d9421906ce)